CaptainACQ/f22raptor/README.md

 	* One at top-left of dashboard which controls brightness of all other displays.

 Known bugs/limitations:
+* Panel lights don't initialize to the on position when starting sim during day.
+This causes you to have to cycle the knob to off then back up to get panel lights to function properly(if the sim was started during the day).

 * Remember that turbulence becomes a real pain at high speeds.
 Per the specs for the F-22 listed on Wikipedia and the Lockheed Martin pages, keep speeds within these guidelines for the best performance: